 After loading the amount of wood I feel a Subaru can safely carry, I go back to the front office, where Brian Meyer, the AES sales associate, comes out with a measuring tape to estimate the volume of my mountain.
 I now see the value of careful placement.
 My total is $43.37.
 Not bad.
 This amount of wood will heat my sauna for a while.

 “A cord of firewood stacked is 128 cubic feet or loose is 180 cubic feet,” said Shopper.
 “We sell a full cord for $405.
 If purchased in partial volume, the price is closer to $480 per cord.”

-“Our wood drop customer count during this time of year is close to 30 for each wood drop,” said Shopper.
+“Our wood drop customer count during this time of year is close to 30 per wood drop,” said Shopper.
 “Depending on the kiln cycle times, we will do one to two wood drops per week.”